The Practical Guide to Baking Professional Pizza in a Home Oven: Settings, Temperature & Technique

 To ensure proper baking, it’s recommended (and often necessary) to allow the surface to re-absorb heat between bakes.
 The reheating time will vary depending on your oven and the baking surface used.

-For detailed information on pizza baking surfaces, including their characteristics and differences, see the following article: Pizza Steel vs. Stone: The Ultimate Guide to Baking Surfaces [Properties, Differences, Uses & More].
+For detailed information on pizza baking surfaces, including their characteristics and differences, see the following article: Pizza Stone vs Steel: The Complete Baking Surfaces Guide

 The baking surface is key to achieving a perfectly baked pizza base.
 To ensure your base is not just cooked but also brown and crispy, using a good baking surface is essential.